HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-single-deployment.md

 2. Enter the public IP address of the Cloud Access Connector (CAC) virtual machine and enter a name for this connection.
 3. Input the credentials from the account that was assigned under **User Entitlements for Workstations** in CAM.
 4. Click on a machine to start a PCoIP session.
-5. To connect to different workstations repeat steps 1-4.
+5. To connect to different workstations, close the PCoIP client and repeat steps 1-4.

 ### 8. Changing the deployment
 Terraform is a declarative language to describe the desired state of resources.
 A user can modify terraform.tfvars and run ```terraform apply``` again.
 Terraform will try to only apply the changes needed to acheive the new state.